Louce/portfolio-1/src/PRESENTATION.md

 **(SLIDE 1: Title Slide)**
 *   **Content:**
     *   Title: **KineticFolio: Crafting an Animated Masterpiece**
-    *   Subtitle: A Deep Dive into Modern Frontend Architecture
+    *   Subtitle: A Deep Dive into Modern Frontend Architecture & Animation
     *   Your Name: **Dendi Rivaldi**
-    *   Logos: **Next.js, React, Tailwind CSS, Shadcn/UI, Framer Motion**
+    *   Logos: **Next.js, React, Tailwind CSS, Shadcn/UI, Framer Motion, Genkit**

 **(SCRIPT):**
 "Good morning, everyone.
 Thank you for being here.
 My name is Dendi Rivaldi, and I'm a developer with a passion for building experiences that are not just functional, but also engaging and memorable.

 [PAUSE]

 I want you to think about the last ten developer portfolios you looked at.
 What did they have in common?
 Most likely, they were clean, professional... and probably a little bit predictable.
-They were static digital resumes.
+They felt like static digital resumes.

 This inspired me to ask a question: What if a portfolio could be more?
 What if it could be an interactive art piece, something that tells a story and showcases skills not just with words, but through the very experience of using it?